emkiley/GettingStarted/README.md

 Getting Started
 ===============

-With this first assignment, we will introduce and install many different software tools.
+With this first assignment, we will introduce and install several different software tools.
 This can be somewhat overwhelming, but with a bit of work, reading, and using the tools you will quickly be able to use the tools.
 With a bit more practice, you will become comfortable using the tools.
 The goal in this